Filling A Pool

 - Leave the bucket and pool undisturbed for several hot days, then compare the water level in the bucket to the water level in the pool.

 If the water level in the bucket is noticeably higher than the water level in the pool, you may be losing water to a leak.
 Contact a pool leak detection specialist.

 Additionally, pool owners/operators are encouraged to use pool covers to reduce water loss caused by evaporation - which will reduce water bills.
-If you have questions about drought restrictions, you can contact DWM at DWM_ECMS@dekalbcountyga.gov or 770-270-6243 or the Georgia Environmental Protection Division at 404-463-1511 or email@example.com.
+If you have questions about drought restrictions, you can contact DWM at 770-270-6243 or the Georgia Environmental Protection Division at 404-463-1511 or firstname.lastname@example.org.